Last Updated on November 25, 2023

 Can pregnant women eat this?

-Can I use chicken thighs instead of breasts?
+Can I use pork instead of chicken?

 You Might Also Like These Recipes!

-- Recipe for Osso Buco Recipe Jamie Oliver
+- Recipe of Greek Potatoes Jamie Oliver

 Dr. Leah Alexander, M.D., is a board-certified Pediatrician in New Jersey and has been working at Elizabeth Pediatric Group of New Jersey since 2000.